-- Parking areas would be too big and visible from off-site locations. - The project will result in drainage issues. - Concerns about tree removal were expressed.
+- Parking areas would be too big and visible from off-site locations. - The project will result in drainage issues. - Concerns about tree removal were expressed, including a specific concern about a Great Horned Owl possibly nesting in a Redwood tree.